tuhinjubcse/model-in-the-loop-fig-lang/README.md

         See this colab https://colab.research.google.com/drive/1uV26GNlltIlnzRe_IDvVLSmKQsa7yj-7?usp=sharing

-To access our human eval data look at the folder for humanevaluation
+To access our human eval data look at the folder for humanevaluation To access our model predictions look at the folder modelpredictions

         @article{chakrabarty2022flute,
           title={FLUTE: Figurative Language Understanding and Textual Explanations},